 Other symptoms may include different types of jealous behavior.

 People with obsessional jealousy have excessive jealous thoughts alongside compulsive behaviors.
 People with obsessional jealousy may recognize their thoughts are irrational.
-Symptoms of obsessional jealousy are more extreme than the normal emotion of jealousy, and include:
+Symptoms of obsessional jealousy are more extreme than the standard emotion of jealousy and include:

 - intrusive and excessive jealous thoughts, which may be difficult to stop thinking about